idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

   - Be sure [terminus](https://pantheon.io/docs/terminus) is installed and running locally.
 If the bin directory is unavailable on install, Terminus cannot be automatically set up as a command.
 A symlink or an alias to the Terminus executable must be made in either the ~/.bashrc or ~/.bash_profile files, a la `alias terminus="/usr/local/bin/terminus"`
   - If you have not already, set up [lando](https://docs.lando.dev/) locally, and set it up for use with [pantheon](https://docs.lando.dev/config/pantheon.html).
 It will require a [machine token](https://pantheon.io/docs/machine-tokens#authenticate-into-terminus) and a few other things.
   - `terminus site:create SITE-MACHINE-NAME 'SITE HUMAN NAME' drupal8 --org=idfive-llc` This will create a new site on pantheon, as drupal 8, under the idfive team.
-  - `terminus drush SITE-MACHINE-NAME.dev -- site:install --account-name=USERNAME --account-mail=EMAIL --account-pass=PASSWORD` run site install on site you just created, on dev environment of pantheon.
+  - `terminus drush SITE-MACHINE-NAME.dev -- site:install --site-name=SITE-MACHINE-NAME --account-name=USERNAME --account-mail=EMAIL --account-pass=PASSWORD` run site install on site you just created, on dev environment of pantheon.
 You will receive the message "You are about to DROP all tables in your 'pantheon' database", this is normal, continue.
 Note there is an open bug against a password containing certain chars, like [!%&'](https://github.com/drush-ops/drush/issues/125).
   - `terminus connection:set SITE-MACHINE-NAME.dev git` set connection to git
   - `cd ~/Sites`
   - `mkdir SITE-MACHINE-NAME-lando` (use the -lando at the end so you know this repo is served by lando)